Frequently Asked Questions

 - The CRHC develops and manages affordable housing communities within the capital region for low and moderate income households.

-- We provide over 1,500 homes to 4,000 people, in 46 housing communities across seven municipalities.
+- We provide nearly 1,900 homes to over 3,500 people, in 50 housing communities across seven municipalities.
 More than one per cent of the population in the capital region live in our housing

 - What is community housing?